7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 - Try to the least smart person in the room surrounded by smarter people.
 - Challenge yourself
 	- Embrace challenge and push yourself
-- Follow and practice with a master
+- Follow along and practice with a master
 	- Be kind as challenge is not a kindness
 	- Other often have better and, more importantly different ideas and methods
 - Pick a good place to learn